 core key ensures backward-compatibility of a module with versions of Drupal before 8.7.7.)

-Example 2: Module is compatible with 8.8.0 and above, and Drupal 9
+Example: Module compatible with 8.8.0 and above, Drupal 9

 In this example, the module is compatible with Drupal 8.8.0 and above as well as Drupal 9: